CocoaConf DC: Sessions

 Core Data Done Right

 If you were first exposed to Core Data using the demo apps in XCode then you are likely not taking advantage of some of the better features of Core Data.
 Also, if you were a SQL ninja and are frustrated that Core Data can't seem to do the simplest of tasks, you might be missing a few things.
-This talk will start by walking through Apple's current demo projects and pointing out places where Apple themselves say the code is bad (but who reads comments anyway).
-Then we will review a much better implementation that accomplishes the same task.
+We will start off by presenting a few patterns for accomplishing common tasks like background updating and efficient fetching.
 Then we will look at the sparsely documented Core Data Model editor and how to utilize Relationships, Fetched Properties, Fetch Requests, Configurations and the UserInfo dictionaries.
 We will also look at the various options that the Core Data Model editor presents and look at creating NSManageObject subclasses.
 After exploring what Apple provides, we will highlight how projects like mogenerator and Magical Record fill in the gaps for us.
-We will update our demo app to show how the code changes when we use these projects.
+We will update our demo app to show how the code changes when we add these to existing projects.

 Extreme Cocoa Programming